snazy/ohc/ohc-core/src/main/java/org/caffinitas/ohc/tables/readme.txt

 - Eventually set OffHeapMap's LRU tail (if it's the first entry in the table)
 - Modify the LRU prev value of the previous LRU head

-Both reads and writes have one bad characteristic: they have to access memory that might be gigabytes away from the last accessed value.
+Both reads and writes have one bad characteristic: they have to a lot of different memory locations that force the CPU to load and evict its cache contents.
 This is a bad behaviour since many distinct regions in whole RAM need to be read and written.

 'table' implementation:

 Assumption: Stress tests showed that each hash bucket has at most 8 entries (maybe nine in very rare cases).

 1st change: Blow up per-OffHeapMap table.
-The table shall include pointers to _all_ entries of the whole OffHeapMap - i.e. eliminate the 'pointer to next entry' in 'linked' implementation.
+The table shall include pointers and the hashes of _all_ entries of the whole OffHeapMap - i.e. eliminate the 'pointer to next entry' in 'linked' implementation.
 Size estimation on 32 core system:
 - 'linked' implementation : 4MB (= 8192 * 8 * 64 with default configuration)
-- 'table' implementation  : 32MB (= 8192 * 8 * 8 * 64 with default configuration)
+- 'table' implementation  : 32MB (= 8192 * (8 + 8) * 8 * 64 with default configuration)

 2nd change: Condense LRU information.
 Per-OffHeapMap LRU information shall be in multiple smaller tables.